emojicode/emojicode.github.io/src/reference/extensions.md

 # Extensions

-Extensions allow you to extend an existing class.
-You can do everything in an extension you could do in a class definition body.
+Extensions allow you to extend an existing class or value type.
+You can do everything in an extension you could do in the initial definition.

 ## Extending

 The syntax is:

 ```
-🐋 class 🍇
+🐋 type 🍇

 🍉
 ```

-*class* must be an existing class.

-You can also extend classes from other packages.
-Example:
+*type* must be an type identifier either identifying a class type or value type. ou can also extend classes from other packages.
+For example:

 ```
 🏁 🍇